Gib Cool: Athlete at Cornell

-Later years
+Later life

 After graduating from Cornell, Cool coached the University of Tennessee football team for one year.
 When the United States entered World War I, Cool enlisted in the U.S. Army, serving as an instructor in the School of Fire at Fort Sill, Oklahoma.
 Cool died of a heart attack in a New York restaurant at age 39.
 He was a resident of Pittston at the time of his death.